jacobRaw/MTRN4231_burger_bot/README.md

 ## Installation and Setup
 ### OS and ROS2
-The system runs best on native linux machines specifially development for this project was conducted in Ubuntu 22.04.5 LTS.
+The system runs best on native Linux machines specifically development for this project was conducted in Ubuntu 22.04.5 LTS.
 Regardless of operating system, the ROS2 Humble distro is required for operation.
 Please follow the official installation guide for further details [here](https://docs.ros.org/en/humble/Installation.html).

 ### Software Installation
 All of the following installation instructions will assume that you are using a linux (debian) based machine so please modify instructions according to your specific machine.